-U.S. Federal Motor Vehicle Safety Standards part 121 now requires that the air compressor on all tractors pulling trailers must have higher air pressure levels in the supply line.
+U.S. Federal Motor Vehicle Safety Standards Part 121 now requires that the air compressor on II tractors pulling trailers must have higher air pressure levels in the supply line.
 This is required because the performance of modern brake systems requires higher pressures.

 Because of this, you must check the pressure settings on the compressor governor on your tractor.
-If set properly, the compressor should cut-in at 105 psi and should cut-out at a minimum of 120 psi (Figure 62).
+If set properly, the compressor should cut-in at 105 psi and should cut-out at a minimum of 120 psi (Figure 64).

-Do not attempt to tow your Eagle BridgeTM trailer if your tractor does not meet these requirements.
+Do not attempt to tow your EAGLE BRIDGE® trailer if your tractor does not meet these requirements.